dbramwell/react-animate-on-scroll/README.md

 **initiallyVisible** - default false

 Whether the element should be visible to begin with or not.
-If animateIn is an entrance animation, then should probably be false.

 **delay** - default 0